Skip to main content

 Attention

-- When filling in the directory string, use the second parameter of the initDataSource method as a relative path search, and the default is baseDir (src or dist)
+1. When filling in the directory string, use the initDataSource method's second parameter as a relative path search, and the default is baseDir (src or dist)

 So in many cases, such as custom decorators, you need a method to get data source objects from entities.